WirelessIoTSolutions/node-red-contrib-nbiot-connector/README.md

 To connect to the NB-IoT Relay Service you need the url of the relay service and your api key.

+There is a config node so that one configuration can be used by multiple nodes.

-Once you use the output plugin in your flow, you need to open the settings, fill in the url and api token and after saving the plugin automatically connects to the relay service.
+Once you use the downlink or uplink node in your flow, you need to open the settings, fill in the url and api token and after saving the nodes automatically connects to the relay service.

-If the Relay Service receives messages from your devices they will pushed to the plugin and received in your flow as msg.payload.
+If the Relay Service receives messages from your devices they will pushed to the downlink node and received in your flow as msg.payload.

-## Message structure
+## downlink message structure

     {
        imsi: "{device imsi}",